Research

 • Development and production of lateral flow assays/ ELISA

-• Preparations for the transfer to production
+• Preparations for the transfer to industrial production

 Veterinary clinic